 In recent years, the local landowner has undertaken considerable groundworks along this green lane betwen Tregarland Bridge to Plashford and Lower Wringworthy.
-On the positive side, this has provided greater access as the path can now be walked more frequently without wellies and its status as a bridlepath for horseriding has been resumed.
+On the positive side, this has provided greater access.
+The path can now be walked more frequently without wellies and its status as a bridlepath for horseriding has been resumed.
 Thankfully much of the garlic has recovered!!
 There are lots of Looe Valley Walks but this one is off the beaten track and worth the effort!!
-Takes about 1 to 1 and a half hours depending on walking speed but it’s still a fantastic walk, particularly in spring.
+It takes about 1 to 1 and a half hours depending on walking speed but it’s still a fantastic walk, particularly in spring.
 You can easily reach it by taking either the bus or train out of Looe along Sandplace Road and alighting at Sandplace Station on the Looe Valley Line.

 Bargain Breaks at Polraen Country House